 Anti-Violence in Red Hook

-RHI’s youth-led anti-violence team is made up of 11 young adults from the community who, responding to our 2018 ‘Real Rites’ report, are leading community building and healing justice events, and analyzing municipal investments in their community as relates to public safety.
+RHI’s youth-led anti-violence team is made up of 11 young adults who grew up in Red Hook.
+The team first came together i n 2018 and issued the ‘Real Rites’ report, and is now leading community building and healing justice events, and analyzing municipal investments in their community as relates to public safety.
 Based on research and current strategies, the team recommends new investments to alternatives beyond policing.

 Young Adults’ Experiences of Violence and Dreams of Community-Led Solutions in Red Hook, Brooklyn